danielsqtang/AnacondaProjects/Drugbank Web Scraper/readme.md

 Instructions for setting up the Flask api locally

+1. Download and unzip to directory of choice
-1. Open up terminal and navigate to the directory 'path/../Drugbank Web Scraper/api'
+2. Open up terminal and navigate to the directory 'path/../Drugbank Web Scraper/api'
-2. Run the command 'python api.py' to launch the Flask api locally
+3. Run the command 'python api.py' to launch the Flask api locally
-3. Query the api with the drug accession number.
+4. Query the api with the drug accession number.
 The result will return the targets of the drug, separated by commas.

 Examples queries from terminal: